ellissharp/ellissharp.com/src/spy/how-to-make-a-hideout.md

 ## Other bits

-You could also have a little nook with lots of pillows and cushions and blankets in or big hideout for your club. if you don't have a club you can still make a hideout
+You could also have a little nook with lots of pillows and cushions and blankets in or big hideout for your club.
+If you don't have a club you can still make a hideout